Chapter 8 (band): History

-As Chapter 8 was the launching pad for Baker, so was it for Michael J. Powell who went on to produce Baker's "Rapture", "Giving You The Best That I Got", and "Compositions" albums.
+As Chapter 8 was the launching pad for Baker, so was it for Michael J. Powell who went on to produce Baker's Rapture, Giving You The Best That I Got, and Compositions albums.
 Many of the Chapter 8 group members can be found performing on these 1980s recording masterpieces.

 Ariola was merged with the Bertelsmann Music Group (the same company that owned Arista Records, the longtime home of Baker's main rival Whitney Houston) in 1987, and Baker would end a ten-year hiatus in 2004, when she released "My Everything" under Capitol's Blue Note Records sub-label.

-Derek Dirckson went on to discover, manage and produce, Fred Hammond, Commissioned, The Winans, John P. Kee, Mary, Mary, and the great gospel plays, "Momma Don't", "Wicked", "Come Out of The Rain", and many more.
+Derek Dirckson went on to discover, manage, and produce Fred Hammond, Commissioned, The Winans, John P. Kee, Mary Mary, and the great gospel plays, "Momma Don't", "Wicked", "Come Out of The Rain", and many more.
 In 1999, Dirckson opened the Blackstage Pass Recording Studio in Detroit, Michigan.
-Dirckson recorded his first solo CD entitled "Dirckson".
-The CD features Evangelist Ella Worthington and Minister Noah I. Brown on lead vocals.
+Dirckson recorded his first solo CD entitled Dirckson, featuring Evangelist Ella Worthington and Minister Noah I. Brown on lead vocals.